ecovangel/devops-challenge/SOLUTION.md

 3. **Test the Deployment**:
    Verified the deployment by accessing the web server through the ingress.
 The HTML page served by the Python web server was successfully displayed in the browser.

-**Optional Features Implemented**:
-- The Helm chart was validated using `helm lint` to ensure best practices.
-- Documentation for the Helm chart was generated using `norwoodj/helm-docs`.
-- End-to-end testing of the Helm chart was integrated with GitHub Actions.
-- Validated `values.yaml` using `values.schema.json`.

 ---